Larmor precession in strongly correlated itinerant electron systems: Introduction

 In addition to the dispersion, there is also the question of spin wave damping.
-Larmor-like spin waves in metals are completely undamped at long wavelengths ($\mathbf{q} \! \rightarrow \! \mathbf{0}$)~\cite{Platzman73}, similar to plasmons~\cite{Mahan13}.
+For systems with $SU(2)$ spin symmetry, the uniform Larmor precession is undamped, so the damping of the associated spin wave should vanish at long wavelengths ($\mathbf{q} \! \rightarrow \! \mathbf{0}$)~\cite{Platzman73}, similar to plasmons~\cite{GiulianiVignale}.
 At finite wavelength ($|\mathbf{q}| \! > \!
-0$), the collective mode can be damped by particle-hole excitations (Stoner/Landau damping~\cite{Mahan13}) and the finite quasiparticle lifetime of the interacting electrons.
+0$), the collective mode can be damped by electron-hole excitations (Stoner/Landau damping~\cite{GiulianiVignale}) and the finite quasiparticle lifetime of the interacting electrons, i.e., electron-electron scattering.
 The latter is a paradigmatic example of a correlation effect, making it hard to model adequately.

-In this work, we study the magnetization dynamics and damping of spin waves in the Hubbard-Zeeman model (Fig. \ref{fig:hubbardzeeman}).
+In this work, we study the magnetization dynamics and damping of spin waves in the Hubbard-Zeeman model (Fig. \ref{fig:hubbardzeeman}\textbf{a}).
 We use Dynamical Mean-Field Theory (DMFT)~\cite{Metzner89,Georges96} to handle strong correlations while maintaining the appropriate Ward identities~\cite{Hafermann14,vanLoon14PRL,Krien17}.
-We show the importance of dynamical correlation effects for the spin excitation spectrum, leading to changes in the dispersion and the damping as well as the appearance of an additional mode.
+We show the importance of dynamical correlation effects for the spin excitation spectrum, leading to changes in the dispersion and the damping as well as the appearance of an additional spin wave mode.